-Instance: An undirected graph G = (V, E) and a coloring of the vertices $\chi : V \to \{1, \ldots, c\}$.
+Instance: An undirected graph G = (V, E) and a coloring of the vertices $\chi: V \to \{1, \dots, c\}$ .

-Task: Find a minimum-size edge set $E' \subseteq E$ such that in $G' = (V, E \setminus E')$, all connected components are colorful, that is, they do not contain two vertices of the same color.
+Task: Find a minimum-size edge set $E' \subseteq E$ such that in $G' = (V, E \setminus E')$ , all connected components are colorful, that is, they do not contain two vertices of the same color.

 We remark that the plain model naturally generalizes to an edge-weighted version and our solution strategies also apply to this.
+To solve Colorful Components, we need to separate vertices of the same color.
+A bad path is a simple (i. e., cycle-free) path between two vertices of the same color.

 Related work.
 Implicitly, COLORFUL COMPONENTS has first been considered in a biological context as part of a multiple sequence alignment process, where it is solved by a simple min-cut heuristic [8].
-Previously, we showed that it is NP-hard even in three-colored graphs with maximum degree six [4] and proposed an exact branching algorithm with proven worst-case running time bound and a merge-based heuristic which outperformed that of Corel et al. [8] on multiple sequence alignment data.
+Previously, we showed that it is NP-hard even in three-colored graphs with maximum degree six [4], and proposed an exact branching algorithm with running time $O((c-1)^k \cdot |E|)$ where k is the number of deleted edges.
+We also developed a merge-based heuristic which outperformed that of Corel et al. [8] on multiple sequence alignment data.

-Avidor and Langberg [2] introduced WEIGHTED MULTI-MULTIWAY CUT and provided results on its polynomial-time approximability (with non-constant approximation factors).
+Avidor and Langberg [2] introduced Weighted Multi-Multiway Cut and provided results on its polynomial-time approximability (with non-constant approximation factors).